manufacturing vs industry whats the difference 3836

 3. Reduced Waste: In manufacturing, waste is eliminated or reduced significantly, which results in decreased environmental impact.

-5. Reduced Prices: Manufacturing can often result in reduced prices for products, due to the increased efficiency of production.
+5. Reduced Prices: Manufacturing can often result in reduced product prices due to increased production efficiency.

 What are the Benefits of Manufacturing?

-When it comes to manufacturing, there are a number of benefits that come with it.
+When it comes to manufacturing, there are a number of benefits.
 For one, manufacturing is more sustainable than industry.

-Manufacturing uses natural resources in a way that’s more environmentally friendly, while industry relies on artificial resources like oil and gas.
+Manufacturing uses natural resources in a more environmentally friendly way, while industry relies on artificial resources like oil and gas.
 In fact, according to the Department of Energy, manufacturing is the leading source of U.S. energy independence.

 Additionally, manufacturing jobs tend to be more stable than jobs in industry.
 As a result, manufacturing offers workers better career prospects and a higher degree of job security.
 Finally, when done correctly, manufacturing can be very efficient and producible.